Cell Phones - A Great Question!

 Two important things to know about using cell phones in the U.S.

-First: If you have an international phone plan, it will not work in the U.S. because no one can call or text you back.
+First: If you have an international phone plan, it will not work to call American numbers because most Americans can't call or text your number back.
 We have 9 digits, you probably have 10.

 Second: Basically all plans will include Unlimited Talk & Text.
 Data plans are based on how much you need.
 International calling is always extra -- most students don't get this option on their American plan.

 Most of you have heard of Verizon, AT&T and T-Mobile.
-T-Mobile has poor receptions in Monterey so there is no local official "T-Mobile" store.
-This also means you cannot get a T-Mobile Sim card in Monterey.
-You can get them online, but before you do (they are cheaper), remember there is a reason why they can't sell them here.
+T-Mobile has poor receptions in much of the Monterey area.
+You may not be able to get a T-Mobile Sim card in Monterey.
+You can get them online, but before you do (they are cheaper), remember there is a reason why they they aren't as popular, even with students.
 There are also other various carriers that will sell you plans.
 Do not even try to get a plan with anyone else... you will be disappointed because of the poor reception.

-If you bring your own phone, be sure it's a newer recognized brand phone.
-Also, 3 gig phones are becoming harder to activate so they may not work.
-Be sure it's unlocked.
+If you bring your own phone, be sure it's a newer recognized brand phone, at least 4G.
+And, be sure it's unlocked.

 If you will be here for only a few short months, there are a couple cheaper options that might get you through...
 You probably won't use it as much as those here for a year or more.